Ryan Quarles: 2012 and 2014 elections

-Quarles ran for a second term in 2012.
-He again defeated Hoffman, 54% to 46%.
+Quarles ran for a second term, in 2012.
+He, again, defeated Hoffman, 54% to 46%.

-Quarles ran for a third term in 2014.
+Quarles ran for a third term, in 2014.
 He ran in a district redrawn by the Democratic-controlled House to be more Democratic, drawing in territory which had previously not been part of the district.
-He was made a top target of the Democrats and his opponent, Charles Tackett, was a Scott County Magistrate.
+He was made a top target of the Democrats, and his opponent, Chuck Tackett, was a Scott County Magistrate.
 He won by his largest margin of victory, 59% to 41%.

 Agriculture Commissioner

 2015 election

 Quarles ran for Kentucky Commissioner of Agriculture in 2015.
-He won the Republican nomination against fellow State Representative Richard Heath in a very close election, with 92,700 votes (50.39%), versus 91,273 votes (49.61%) for Heath.
-He had been endorsed by the incumbent Commissioner of Agriculture, James Comer, and defeated Jean-Marie Lawson Spann in the general election.
+He won the Republican nomination against fellow State Representative Richard Heath, in a very close election, with 92,700 votes (50.39%), versus 91,273 votes (49.61%) for Heath.
+He had been endorsed by the incumbent Commissioner of Agriculture, James Comer, and he defeated Jean-Marie Lawson Spann, in the general election.

 2019 election and term

-Quarles ran for a second term in 2019.
-He won the Republican primary with 82% of the vote (and was the only Kentucky candidate with a primary challenger to win all of Kentucky's 120 counties), and won the general election with 58% of the vote.
+Quarles ran for a second term, in 2019.
+He won the Republican primary, with 82% of the vote (and was the only Kentucky candidate with a primary challenger to win all of Kentucky's 120 counties), and he won the general election, with 58% of the vote.